The Day-to-Day as a Construction Project Manager

 Glassdoor Avg.
 Salary

-Software project managers lead software development projects from concept to completion.
-Using their deep expertise in scheduling, budgeting, sequencing, and resource allocation, software project managers are critical in a software project's success.
-Software project managers must be able to understand and interpret customer and client needs and deliver a completed, functioning product.
+Software Project Managers lead software development projects from concept to completion.
+Using their deep expertise in scheduling, budgeting, sequencing, and resource allocation, Software Project Managers are critical to a software project's success.
+Software Project Managers must be able to understand and interpret client and customer needs and deliver a completed, functioning product.
 After development, they will continue to solicit and incorporate user feedback into future iterations.

 IT Project Manager